MISP/misp-book/create-event-report/README.md

 ![type recognition fail](figures/surprise.png)

 Oh well, that was unexpected.
-In fact, it is not that surprising regarding the format of the tor address that look more like a filename than like a url but it is still a problem, since we can't change the type nor the category to a more consistant one.
+In fact, it is not that surprising regarding the format of the tor address that look more like a filename than like a url but it is still a problem, since we can't change the type nor the category to a more consistent one.
 This is indeed one of the limitation of freetext import.
 To solve this issue, we will use a simple trick: we will add a slash at the end of the tor address so it won't be confused for a filename.

 ![freetext import network](figures/free_network2.png)